gelisam/typelevel-rewrite-rules/README.md

 append xs ys = defn (the xs ++ the ys)
 ```

-The type signature says that given two lists named `xs` and `ys, we can construct a list named `Append xs ys`.
+The type signature says that given two lists named `xs` and `ys`, we can construct a list named `Append xs ys`.
 The only way to obtain a value with that name is to call `append`.

 We can now use those names to express some properties which we assert to be true about those functions: